Indian nationalism: Conception of Pan-South Asianism

 India's concept of nationhood is based not merely on territorial extent of its sovereignty.
 Nationalistic sentiments and expression encompass India's ancient history as the birthplace of the Indus Valley civilisation, as well as four major world religions – Hinduism, Buddhism, Jainism and Sikhism.
 Indian nationalists see India stretching along these lines across the Indian subcontinent.
 Mahatma Gandhi argued that the presence of ancient Hindu pilgrimage centres in the corners of India indicated an older consciousness of Indian unity.

 Ages of war and invasion

 The Mughal Empire at its greatest extent, in the late 17th and early 18th centuries.

 The extent of Maratha Empire (yellow), without its vassals.

 India today celebrates many kings and queens for combating foreign invasion and domination, such as Shivaji of the Maratha Empire, Rani Laxmibai of Jhansi, Kittur Chennamma, Maharana Pratap of Rajputana, Prithviraj Chauhan and Tipu Sultan.
-The kings of Ancient India, such as Chandragupta Maurya of the Maurya Empire and his successor Ashoka of the Magadha Empire, are also remembered for their military genius, notable conquests and remarkable religious tolerance.
+The kings of Ancient India, such as Chandragupta Maurya of the Mauryan Empire, his successor Ashoka of the Magadha Empire, and Rajendra I of the Chola Empire, are also remembered for their military genius, notable conquests and remarkable religious tolerance.

 The Mughal emperor Akbar was known to have a policy of religious tolerance and syncretism.